EdSp in Learning Technologies and Design with Emphasis in Online Education

 |IS_LT 7310||Seminar in Information Science and Learning Technology (Designing Games for Learning)||3|

 What is a Capstone?

 Every Master’s and Educational Specialist degree student in the Online Education emphasis area must enroll in the one credit hour “IS_LT 9483: Capstone: Online Education.”
 The Capstone is designed as the means for you to synthesize your learning and demonstrate mastery of the competencies for the selected focus area.

-- Design and development of an online course (or redesign/development of an existing online course)
+- Design and development of an online course

 - Evaluation of the course by two external reviewers